mui/material-ui/docs/pages/blog/material-ui-is-now-mui.md

 ### A new name

-We are breaking the strong association with Material Design as we have seen too many people confusing Material-UI with Google, or as a synonym of Material Design.
+We are breaking the strong association with Material Design as we have seen too many people confusing Material UI with Google, or as a synonym of Material Design.

 We are now called **MUI**.
 It stands for **M**aterial to build **UI**s and is pronounced [/ɛm juː aɪ/](http://ipa-reader.xyz/?text=%C9%9Bmju%CB%90a%C9%AA).

-It's shorter, it distinguishes us, and it's familiar – many people already used it for abbreviating Material-UI.
+It's shorter, it distinguishes us, and it's familiar – many people already used it for abbreviating Material UI.
 More importantly, it allows for the release of products not directly coupled to Material Design, such as an unstyled/headless version of the components, a brand new second design system as an alternative to MD, and more ambitious initiatives.

 ### A new domain name